Mermade/widdershins/templates/openapi3/README.md

     * `exampleValues` - an object containing examples for use in code-templates
         * `json` - example values in JSON compatible syntax
         * `object` - example values in raw object form (unquoted strings etc)
+	* `depth` - a zero-based indicator of the depth of expanded request body parameters
 * `enums[]` - an array of (parameter)name/value pairs

 ### Responses template